-DIRECTIONS: Once approval has been obtained, email this form to Jacqueline.karlsson@unt.edu as a scanned PDF.
+DIRECTIONS: Once approval has been obtained, email this form to Natalie.Garcia-McIntire@unt.edu as a scanned PDF.
 Then, you must fill out and submit the Federation Enrollment Form.
 The Federation Enrollment Form is located at http://tsgs.unt.edu/federation.